The postgraduate diploma consists of three prescribed Cognitive Behavioural Therapy (CBT) modules (each of 40 credits) taken at level 4.

 Evaluation of clinical performance

-a) Audio/video-taped treatment sessions
+a) Video-taped treatment sessions

 Students must submit four audio or videotaped examples of mid-treatment cognitive therapy sessions, the first of these is formatively marked by the supervisor.
 Tapes are submitted in fulfilment of module assessment processes, three in all, and will be evaluated summatively by means of the Cognitive Therapy Scale, an established measure of therapist performance.